FOSS-Cell-GECPKD/brick-breaker/README.md

 ## COMMUNITY

-Discussions about Brick-Breaker takes place on Gitter Chat.
+Discussions about Brick-Breaker take place on Gitter Chat.
 Anyone is welcome to join these conversations.

 ## LICENSE